shivamVarCS/hub/README.md

 ## Generator

 The generator is a tool used to generate new packages from existing packages.
-It is useful if almost everything about the package is the same exception for the cdap version and plugin version (for hydrator).
+It is useful if almost everything about the package is the same except for the CDAP version and plugin version (for pipelines).

 To generate new packages:

     java -cp packager/target/*:packager/target/lib/* co.cask.marketplace.Generator -cv <cdap-version> -gv <plugins-version> -pv <package-version> -bv <base-version> generate

 For example:

     java -cp packager/target/*:packager/target/lib/* co.cask.marketplace.Generator -cv 4.1.0-SNAPSHOT -gv 1.6.0-SNAPSHOT -pv 1.1.0 -bv 1.0.1 generate

 will generate new 1.1.0 packages from existing 1.0.1 packages.
-The cdapVersion of the new packages will be 4.1.0-SNAPSHOT, and the artifact version for plugins in hydrator configs will be 1.6.0-SNAPSHOT.
+The `cdapVersion` of the new packages will be `4.1.0-SNAPSHOT`, and the artifact version for plugins in pipeline configs will be `1.6.0-SNAPSHOT`.

 By default, the tool will ignore any beta packages and will only create new packages for those with category 'usecase' or 'pipeline'.
 To do this for different categories, use the '-c' option.
 To include beta packages, use the '-b' option.

 The generator can also modify existing packages instead of creating new packages.
 For example:

     java -cp packager/target/*:packager/target/lib/* co.cask.marketplace.Generator -cv 4.1.0 -gv 1.6.0 -pv 1.1.0 modify

-will modify all 1.1.0 packages to use 4.1.0 as the cdapVersion and 1.6.0 as the plugin version
+will modify all 1.1.0 packages to use 4.1.0 as the `cdapVersion` and 1.6.0 as the `plugin version`.